 Few causes of kidney failure are treatable and the functions of the Kidney may return to normal.
 Unfortunately, kidney failure may be progressive in other situations and may be irreversible.

 When the kidneys are not able to filter waste from the blood properly and sufficiently Kidney failure occurs.
 There are many factors that can interfere with the kidney’s health and function, some are mentioned below:

 - certain acute and chronic diseases

 - severe dehydration

 - kidney trauma

-Diabetes and High blood pressure: These are the two main causes of the chronic kidney disease, which are responsible for up to 44% of the failure causes.
-Diabetes mainly causes damage to many organs in the body, including the heart and Kidneys, as well as blood vessels, nerves, and eyes.
-Careful control of blood sugar and proper medication for high pressure can prevent the Kidney failure and maintain it as long as possible.
+Diabetes and High blood pressure: These are the two main causes of chronic kidney disease, which are responsible for up to 44% of the failure causes.
+Diabetes mainly causes damage to many organs in the body, including the heart and Kidney, as well as blood vessels, nerves, and eyes.
+Careful control of blood sugar and proper medication for high pressure can prevent kidney failure and maintain it as long as possible.

 Sometimes the kidneys can stop functioning all of a sudden (within two days).
 This type of kidney failure is known as acute kidney failure.
 Few common causes of acute kidney failure include: